luke10x/malunas/README.md

 Usage:
 ```
-    malunas <port> exec [-t] <command...>
+    malunas [opts...] <port> exec [-t] <command...>
 ```
+- opts: general options;
-Here command can be any executable followed by parameters.
+- command: any executable followed by parameters;
--t, --tty specifies whether the program should be run in a separate TTY.
+- -t, --tty: specifies whether the program should be run in a separate TTY.

 ## Docker